Copy link URL:

 - Reminder: Individuals seeking or receiving health-care services who are symptomatic (i.e. experiencing any one or more symptoms of COVID-19 or respiratory symptoms) or who have a rash are required to wear a mask upon entry and at all times while inside a health-care facility.
 Visitors/support persons who are feeling unwell or sick should not visit patients/residents or accompany others to appointments.

-- Masks will continue to be available at health-care facilities across the province.
+- Masks continue to be available at health-care facilities across the province.
 Individuals who would like to continue wearing masks are encouraged to do so.

 - Individuals can wear their medical mask, or a mask provided at the health-care facility.

 - Visitors and support persons are also asked to consider the safety of those they are visiting.
-It can be especially important to wear a mask if you are around others who are at risk of more severe disease and outcomes, including those with chronic conditions, compromised immune systems, and older adults or young children
+It can be especially important to wear a mask if you are around others who are at risk of more severe disease and outcomes, including those with chronic conditions, compromised immune systems, and older adults or young children.

 Self-screening for COVID-19/respiratory illness